DFuqua23/Home-SOC-SIEM/README.md

 <img width="1000" height="500" alt="SIEM Lab Architecture" src="https://github.com/user-attachments/assets/e643a3b6-7b72-4304-b9d4-2ff033c08171" />
 <h2 style="color:red">⚠ WARNING</h2>
 <p><strong>This lab was conducted in an isolated VM evironment where the system was intentionally exposed to the public internet for lab and learning purposes ONLY.
 Do NOT use this configuration in production or on a personal machine.</strong></p>
+<em>Ignoring this warning in production is an efficient way to test your incident response plan without asking for permission.</em>

 # What I Built: